JillieKang/natural-language-processing/README.md

 # Natural Language Processing

 ## Overview
 This repository contains Natural Language Processing (NLP) practices, Text-as-Data analysis exercises, and independent research projects conducted in a social science context.

-The repository is primarily based on *Text Mining with R* by Julia Silge and David Robinson and documents the development of NLP skills, text mining techniques, and computational approaches to analysing social phenomena using textual data.
+The repository is primarily based on *Text Mining with R* by Julia Silge and David Robinson and documents the development of NLP skills, text mining techniques, and computational approaches to analysing social phenomena using text-as-data.

 The repository is organised into two main sections: